-Jesús Rodolfo has performed with such symphony orchestras as Asturias, Barcelona, Burgos-Teatro Principal, Cordoba, Gijón, and León, Orquesta Sinfonica del Principado de Asturias, Oviedo Filarmonia, Yale Philharmonia, Orquesta del Conservatorio Superior de Música de Oviedo, and the Bratislawa Chamber Orchestra.
-With Camerata Baltica, he gave the world premiere of Salvador Brotons’s Viola Concerto at Poland’s International Music Festival.
+Jesus Rodolfo has performed with orchestras from Asturias, Barcelona, Cordoba, Gijón, and León, as well as Youth Orquesta Sinfonica del Principado de Asturias, Oviedo Filarmonia, Hong Kong Philharmonic, Mannes Orchestra, Yale Philharmonia, Orquesta del Conservatorio Superior de Música de Oviedo, and the Bratislawa Chamber Orchestra.
+He premiered Salvador Brotons' Viola Concerto in Poland with Braislawa Chamber Orchestra at Arsenal Festival in Wroclaw.
 He has appeared in recital at venues including Weill Hall, Carnegie Hall, DiMenna Center for the Arts, Alice Tully Hall, Lincoln Center, HIGHLINENINE, Concerts on the Slope (Brooklyn), the Norwood Club, LeFrak Hall at Queens College, Saint Stephen’s Church and the Tenri Institute in New York City, at the Embassy of Lithuania, Washington, DC, California’s iPalpiti Festival, Canada’s Contemporary Art Museum, Italy’s The Spheres, and Spain’s Auditorio Nacional de España, Museo Carmen Thyssen, Auditorio Luarca, Fine Arts Museum, National Concert Hall (Madrid), Center Niemeyer, Teatro Cervantes and Teatro Echegaray, to name a few.
 Music festival credits include Bach International, Bowdoin, Cadiz, Castleton, Chelsea Music, Clasicos en Verano, Malaga#Clasica, Music@Menlo, and Luzern.
-His performances have aired on National Classical Radio of Spain.
+Numerous performances of his have aired on National Classical Radio of Spain.

-Invited on a regular basis to perform with Orquesta Nacional de España as guest principal viola, Jesús Rodolfo previously served as Principal Violist and Soloist of the Gustav Mahler Jugendorchester (GMJO) With the GMJO, he performed all over Europe with such renowned conductors such as Claudio Abad, Antonio Pappano, Herbert Blomstedt, Ingo Metzmacher and David Afkham.
+Invited on a regular basis to perform with Orquesta Nacional de España as guest principal viola, Jesus Rodolfo previously served as Principal Violist and Soloist of the Gustav Mahler Jugendorchester (GMJO) with the GMJO, he performed all over Europe with such renowned conductors such as Claudio Abbado, Antonio Pappano, Herbert Blomstedt, Ingo Metzmacher and David Afkham.